akesterson/basic/README.md

 * `POKE ADDRESS, VALUE`: Poke the single byte VALUE (may be an integer literal or an integer variable - only the first 8 bits are used) into the ADDRESS (which may be an integer literal or an integer variable holding a memory address).
 * `PRINT (expression)`
 * `QUIT` : Exit the interpreter
+* `READ IDENTIFIER[, ...]` : Fill the named variables with data from a subsequent DATA statement
 * `RETURN` : return from `GOSUB` to the point where it was called
 * `RUN`: Run the program currently in memory